Safety Management Systems (SMS)

 US FAA Proposes Airworthiness Directive on Rescue Hoist Cable Drum Cracks for AHD EC135 and MBB-BK 117 Helicopters

-The FAA proposes mandatory inspections and potential replacement of rescue hoist assemblies on specific Airbus helicopter models to address cable drum cracking.
-Operators must prepare for increased maintenance oversight and potential equipment grounding to mitigate critical safety risks associated with hoist failure.
+The US FAA is proposing mandatory inspections and potential replacement of rescue hoist assemblies on specific Airbus helicopter models to address critical cable drum cracking risks.
+Operators should prepare for increased maintenance oversight and potential equipment grounding to mitigate safety liabilities and ensure compliance with updated airworthiness standards.

 federalregister.govUnited StatesUnited States